Psalms For Life

 “I’m in deep trouble!”

-11 And even when I said in panic
+11 And even when I cried in panic:

 12 What can I possibly give YHWH